Central Motorway Police Group

-The Central Motorway Police Group (CMPG) is a co-operative operation between two police forces in the West Midlands of England.
-Officers from the two forces involved – Staffordshire Police, and West Midlands Police – provide a dedicated policing service on several hundred miles of the motorway network in the Staffordshire and West Midlands police areas.
+The Central Motorway Police Group (CMPG) was a co-operative operation between two police forces in the West Midlands of England.
+The department ceased operations in September 2024, when the jurisdiction of each area returned to the home force.

+Officers from the two forces involved – Staffordshire Police, and West Midlands Police – provided a dedicated policing service on several hundred miles of the motorway network in the Staffordshire and West Midlands police areas.
 Previously the group also included West Mercia Police and Warwickshire Police.